 CMCI Director, Distinguished Professor, Department of Biological Sciences

-As Director, Professor Wichman will provide overall leadership to CMCI and will be responsible for scientific direction, administration, mentoring, and assessment.
+As Director, Professor Wichman provides overall leadership to CMCI and is responsible for scientific direction, administration, mentoring, and assessment.
 Wichman has a long history of interdisciplinary collaboration.
 Recent research has focused on testing and refining models of adaptive evolution using viral models systems.
 Her group has also carried out comparative studies of transposable elements in mammals.

 CMCI Program Manager

 As Program Manager, Michele oversees the day-to-day CMCI administrative operations.
 She provides project and fiscal management, grant support and development, and personnel management.
 Michele has 14 years of University of Idaho administrative experience.